andrewrobles/prep/move-zeroes/README.md

 [solution.js](solution.js)

 ### Pseudocode
 Set A and B to 0.
-Increment B until nums[B] is a nonzero number.
-Increment A until we have found nums[A] equal to a zero number.
+Increment A while A has not reached the last element and we have found `nums[A]` equal to a zero number.
+Set B to A. Increment B while B has not reached the last element and `nums[B]` is a nonzero number.
 Swap the numbers.
-Repeat until nums[B] has reached the last element and is zero.
+Repeat until `nums[B]` has reached the last element and is zero.

 ### Example 1
 > Input: nums = [0,1,0,3,9]